sillydan1/blog/content/posts/xbox-modding.md

 Microsoft had closed the Xbox Original live service down.
 What a bummer dude.
 Welp.
 At least I had the Halo 2 campaign.

 ## Getting a Taste for Modding
-Much later.
-I am now in my ??'s.
+Years later.
+I am now in highschool and is building my own gaming PC, constantly fixing my old

 TODO:
  - Building my own PC